PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 `299 passed in 19.68s`, plus the branch-changed broad related suite with `1429 passed in 24.81s`.

+All three direct InstanceNorm residual/Mul/Concat results are now retained at distinct terminal, very-late, and pre-terminal targets.
+The new first target is `_terminal_instancenorm_residual_mul_concat_stats`; the nested convergence call continues to consume its counter with the shared GraphIndex.
+This assignment- only change adds no graph work or result consumer.

+The implementation gate updated the very-late cross-occurrence contract from the former raw terminal expression to the exact target.
+Those two contracts pass `2 passed in 0.62s`, the focused owner/orchestration gate passes `465 passed in 19.59s`, and the branch-changed broad related suite passes `1430 passed in 25.07s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.